 During Typhoon Ursula, each of the project's participating families received 1,700 Philippine pesos (about $31) they could use for whatever they needed to weather the storm.

 B-READY has swung into action eight times in the Philippines since 2019.
-By using scientific forecasting data and community knowledge about disasters to anticipate when they’ll happen, B-READY’s cash transfers—in the form of digital accounts and prepaid Visa cards—provide help in that crucial window before a disaster strikes, allowing thousands of people to address their essential needs—such as food and medicine—but also to strengthen their homes against strong winds, harvest crops, and protect their livelihoods, which can facilitate their long-term recovery.
+By using scientific forecasting data and community knowledge about disasters to anticipate when they’ll happen, B-READY’s cash transfers—in the form of digital accounts and prepaid Visa cards—provide help in that crucial window before a disaster strikes, allowing thousands of people to address their essential needs.
+In addition to acquiring food and medicine, they can also strengthen their homes against strong winds, harvest crops, and protect their livelihoods, which can facilitate their long-term recovery.

 “If there is a coming storm and I have to leave, I need help to gather all my children and get important items from the store.
 If I leave, my store—my only source of income—will be left to itself,” said Jennifer Bagon, a shop owner in Salcedo, in Eastern Samar.
 “Giving cash assistance before any disaster strikes helps a lot for a solo parents like me.
 It helps me to be ready, mentally and financially, to evacuate to a safer place.… I can buy food, medicine, and plastic containers for my store items.
 Most of all, I have money (for) the needs of my children.”